2017-2018 Executive Board Officers

 Jeri Vick currently stays home with her two children, who both attend Pacific Elementary School.
 She spends much of her time volunteering in a variety of roles within the school district, including serving as Pacific Elementary PTA Co-President and previously as an MBEF site representative at Pacific.
 Prior to working at home with her children, she worked at PIMCO, a large fixed-income asset management company based in Newport Beach, CA. As an investment professional at PIMCO, she was responsible for client relationships totaling $10 billion in assets under management.
 She also worked with a small team of professionals to develop PIMCO’s emerging market and diversified income businesses.
 Prior to joining PIMCO, she was employed by Kidder, Peabody & Co. in Fixed Income Research and by Citigroup in risk management with a focus on equity and commodity derivatives.
 Jeri graduated cum laude from Boston University with a dual major in International Relations and Economics and holds an MBA from the University of Chicago, Booth School of Business.

 Remco Waller, President Remco is currently is a partner with Tatum, a consulting firm in the Finance & IT area.
 He is a seasoned global executive with more than 20 years’ experience in industry leading retail, consumer goods and commercial real estate companies including senior roles in Europe, USA and Asia (China and Korea).
 He relocated with his family in 2006 to Manhattan Beach to take on the role as the CFO for Fresh & Easy Neighborhood markets, at that time a subsidiary of Tesco; US friends in Korea highly recommended Manhattan Beach for the quality of its public schools.
 During his international assignments he has been active as director in several Chambers of Commerce, the LA County Economic Development Cooperation, CFO forums and International School boards.
 He holds a master in business economics from the Erasmus University of Rotterdam, the Netherlands and a Post-Graduate Controller degree of the Vrije University of Amsterdam.
 He joined MBEF Board in 2013, became secretary late 2013 and holds currently the VP position.
-Remco and his wife Mariel have three children in the Manhattan Beach schools: Tommy is a sophomore in Costa, Kim an 8th and Jesse a 6th grader at MBMS after they all attended Pennekamp Elementary.
+Remco and his wife Mariel have three children in the Manhattan Beach schools: Tommy is a senior in Costa, Kim a sophomore in Costa and Jesse a 8th grader at MBMS after they all attended Pennekamp Elementary.

 Rich Weiss, in addition to serving as the Chief Investment Officer of the Endowment, Rich has been an active member of MBEF and its Manhattan Wine Auction committee for over ten years.
 He is a senior portfolio manager and manager of asset allocation for American Century Investments, a $150 billion investment management organization.
 Rich has been in the investment field for over 30 years, holding senior positions at City National Bank, Sanwa Bank California, PaineWebber and Mellon Bank.
 He is a magna cum laude graduate of the Wharton Business School and the University of Chicago.
-Rich and his wife, Virginia, have three girls: Chloe, a sophomore at Syracuse University, Caroline who attends Fusion Academy, and Carmen (MCHS).
+Rich and his wife, Virginia, have three girls: Chloe, a senior at Syracuse University, Caroline who attends Fusion Academy, and Carmen (MCHS).